8BitQuest/8-BitQuest/.github/roadmap.md

-# 8-Bit University's roadmap!
+# 8-Bit Quest roadmap!
 We'll be building the course in a few stages and we're looking out for contributions.
 For now, here are the stages of how this course will go.

 ## Stage one
-Stage one takes place entirely on github to setup the main courses.
-Curriculum research and outline will be needed.
+Stage one is about finalising the curriculum.
+Research, testing and outline will be needed.
-- Introduction to Programming with Scratch
-- Intermediate Programming with Phaser (JavaScript)
-- Game development with Godot (C#)

 ## Stage two
-Stage two will be mostly about community engagement and setting up an interactive website
+Stage two will be mostly about setting up a website and community engagement.

 **Website Development**
 - Design and develop the interactive learning website for 8-Bit University